damianhakert/damianhakert.github.io/source/posts/2017-01-03-gitlab-2016-year-in-review.html.md

 ### Due Dates

-Due dates were added for issues and merge requests.
+Due dates were added for issues.
 They can be used to keep track of deadlines and make sure features are shipped on time.

 ### Cherry Picking